ivandotv/node-module-ts/README.md

 ### Continous Integration

-[CircleCi](https://circleci.com/) is used for continous integration.
+[CircleCI](https://circleci.com/) is used for continous integration.

 Tests are run for node versions 8, 10 and 12.

-Jobs are also set up to upload code coverage to [codecov.io](https://codecov.io) however you can also use [coveralls](https://coveralls.io) for code coverage ( it's currently commented out).
+CircleCI is also set up to upload code coverage to [codecov.io](https://codecov.io) however you can also use [coveralls](https://coveralls.io) for code coverage ( it's currently commented out).

 ### Git Hooks